-According to ThoughtLab’s “Cybersecurity Solutions for a Riskier World,” last year, the average number of cyberattacks and data breaches increased by 15.1% from the previous year.
-Over the next two years, it’s expected to see a rise in attacks as hackers get more sophisticated.
+According to ThoughtLab’s “Cybersecurity Solutions for a Riskier World,” in 2021, the average number of cyberattacks and data breaches increased by 15.1% from the previous year, and between 2022-2023, it’s expected to see a rise in attacks as hackers get more sophisticated.

-Poor IT maintenance, lack of staff educaton and unknown assets are likely to play a big part in these attacks
+Poor IT maintenance, lack of staff education and unknown assets are likely to play a big part in these attacks

 The UK Government’s report on Cyber Security for 2021/2022 found that 39% of UK businesses had suffered some form of attack.
 In the main, these were phishing attacks but 1 in 5 identified a more sophisticated attack like DoS, ransomware or malware.

 If company data is lost, through encryption via ransomware or a hacked account, then this can be costly to retrieve and the Company needs to ensure it has the correct process in place to quickly recover the data.

 If a company suffers a data breach and client or confidential information is stolen, this could then be used to extort money or further information from those businesses.